 - GTAC: As above.

 - VTC:

 - As with peaking costs, the VTC allocates the balancing costs attributable to its Maui pipeline interconnections.
-This is done via the Balancing and Peaking Pool (BPP), using the algorithm described in VTC s8.19.
-In essence, allocations are made pro-rata to running mismatch positions.
+This is done via the BPP, using the algorithm described in VTC s8.19.
+In essence, allocations are made pro-rata to RM positions.